 The City can cover the cost of handling items such as steel and aluminium by reselling them.
 Items such as green waste and rubble are costly to process and have little or no resale value and thus cannot be accepted for free.

-Unsorted loads containing rubbish for landfill together with recyclables incur a full entry fee plus a $52 surcharge.
+Unsorted loads containing rubbish for landfill together with recyclables incur a full entry fee plus a surcharge - please see Schedule of tipping fees (PDF 71.3 KB).
 Tip passes are not accepted for unsorted loads.

 What about other items that can be recycled?

 Items such as plastic drink bottles and milk cartons can be recycled as part of the fortnightly kerbside recycling collection provided by the City.
 So recycle them, don't take them to landfill.

 Polypropylene found in pots, outdoor furniture and milk and food crates can be recycled at the Armadale Landfill site.

 Where can I get tip passes from?